 10. Backup your data regularly

 Regularly, users backup data as an additional security measure.
 Commonly, users enable backup and cloud systems to automatically store important downloads, desktop documents, and media files.
 When users backup data regularly, these systems allow users to quickly restore lost, stolen, or corrupt files during operation.
 Furthermore, regular backups enable users to erase servers if data files claim to be compromised by data hackers.
+If you’ve decided to back up your data by moving it to the cloud such as OneDrive, Google Drive, Dropbox, or Box, you can review and compare the promising features and red flags of each one of them here.

 11. Install malware protection for your mobile device